superfly/docs/blueprints/staging-prod-isolation.html.md

 Adjust the pattern to fit your needs.
 Here's an example:

 - personal org: the org you started with, and the one you keep for personal projects
-- staging org: <project>-staging, for development and testing
+- staging org: `<project>-staging`, for development and testing
-- production org: <project>-production, for your production app
+- production org: `<project>-production`, for your production app

 ## Create organizations

 You can create new organizations and invite members from the [dashboard]((https://fly.io/dashboard/)) or using [`fly orgs` flyctl commands](/docs/flyctl/orgs/).

+## Other kinds of isolation

+When you only need app isolation or user or 3rd-party access control:

+- Custom networks for isolating apps from one another in the same organization.
+- Deploy and organization tokens to limit access to apps or orgs.